ory/examples-archive/README.md

 $ make start-hydra-bc
 ```

 Please be patient.
-The system has to boot a PostgreSQL database, execute SQL migrations for two services, then create
+In the background the system will boot a PostgreSQL database, execute SQL migrations for two services, then create
 several configuration items.
 This might take up to 5 minutes, depending on your system.
-While you wait, you may want
+While you wait or when having trouble, you may want
 to check `docker logs hydra-bc_postgresd_1`, `docker logs hydra-bc_keto-migrate_1`, `docker logs hydra-bc_hydra-migrate_1`,
 and `docker logs hydra-bc_services_1`.